 “You’ve got this.”

-“You’ve got this.”
-That’s what I silently told myself the other day as I was scrolling through a bazillion images on Pinterest, Etsy and the like.
+Those are the words I whispered to myself the other day as I was scrolling through a bazillion images on Pinterest, Etsy and the like.

-However, I also know God uses surprising people in surprising ways.
-He has always been about using the simple to stump the wise, right?
-He calls us out, not just in our strengths, but in our weaknesses.
+But I also know that God uses surprising people in some surprising ways.
+He has always been about using the simple to stump the wise.
+The gospel has always been about rescue and redemption, where we are never to be the hero.
+So it’s unsurprising that the God of the universe, in His wisdom and grace and possibly loving humor, calls us out not just in our strengths, but in our utter weaknesses too.

 As Christians, it’s really hard to get around John 15:5, reminding us that apart from Christ, we can do nothing.